 The most common form of Raynaud's Disease is ideopathic primary Raynaud's Disease and is found in young women in 60-90% of the cases reported.(1) Primary Raynaud's Disease describes the condition without secondary contributing factors.
 Secondary Raynaud's Disease is due to other connective or soft tissue disorders such as rheumatoid arthritis, systemic lupus or scleroderma.(2) Occasionally, secondary Raynaud's Disease may be due to peripheral vascular occlusive disease, neurogenic lesions or drug intoxications.

-The picture to the left shows an interesting case of Raynaud's Disease that effects only the weight bearing surface of the digits.
-This 73 y/o patient described a 3 year history of sores on the bottom of her toes that began during the winter months and ended in spring with the onset of warm weather.
+The picture to the left shows an interesting case of Raynaud's Disease that affects only the weight bearing surface of the digits.
+This 73 y/o patient described a 3-year history of sores on the bottom of her toes that began during the winter months and ended in spring with the onset of warm weather.
 The patient was not active and sat for long periods of time with her feet flat on the floor.
 The ischemic changes seen in the skin are specific to the weight bearing portions of her toes.
 This was caused by a combination of arterial vasospasm (Raynaud's Disease) and direct pressure to the skin by the floor that inhibited normal blood flow to the plantar surface of the digit.
 Treatment for this problem included limitation of cold exposure and elevating the feet to eliminate floor pressure against the toes.

 Causes and contributing factors

 The cause of Primary Raynaud's Disease is unknown.
 Any condition or contributing factor that results in peripheral vasospasm may be considered a contributing cause of Secondary Raynaud's Phenomenon and Secondary Raynaud's Disease.
 Contributing conditions include anxiety, depression, rheumatoid arthritis, systemic lupus (SLE) and scleroderma.
 Contributing factors include cold exposure and nicotine.
-Primary and Secondary Raynaud's Disease is often seasonal and most active in the cold weather months.
+Primary and Secondary Raynaud's Disease are often seasonal and most active in the cold weather months.
 Exposure to cold air (air conditioning) during the summer can also initiate the onset of Raynaud's Phenomenon.
 Stress can also be considered a contributing factor to Raynaud's.
 Any emotional response that stimulates the sympathetic outflow or the release of catecholamines (stress, anger) may contribute to Raynaud's Disease.

-The differential diagnosis for Raynaud's Disease includes;
+The differential diagnosis for Raynaud's Disease includes:

 Active Raynaud's phenomenon should be treated with slow warming.
 Rapid warming may result in reflux hyperemia and pain.
-Warming the hands and feet in luke warm water is recommended.
+Warming the hands and feet in lukewarm water is recommended.

-Drug therapies include two categories of medications;
+Drug therapies include two categories of medications:

 Calcium channel blockers - calcium channel blockers are used to treat high blood pressure.
 The mechanism of action for this category of drug is to relax the peripheral resistance in arteries and smaller arterioles.(3,4,5) This mechanism of action tends to increase circulation to the extremities.
-Examples of calcium channel blockers include;
+Examples of calcium channel blockers include:

 A surgical procedure performed by a neurosurgeon, called a sympathectomy, is reserved for the most severe cases of Raynaud's Disease.
-A sympathectomy is a surgical release of the sympathetic nerve root at the area of the spine, treating the nerve that affects the extremity (arm or leg).
+A sympathectomy is a surgical release of the sympathetic nerve root at the area of the spine treating the nerve that affects the extremity (arm or leg.)

-Drugs to avoid that may contribute to Raynaud's Disease include the following;
+Drugs to avoid that may contribute to Raynaud's Disease include the following:

 Topical L-arginine cream can help warm hands and toes.
 L-arginine cream is a good prophylactic trick to pre-empt cold exposure and is handy for going outdoors in cold climates in winter.
 In-shoe warming devices are also helpful in this regard.